Kerr, Faraday, and Magnetoelectric Effects in MnBi$_2$Te$_4$ Thin Films

 \ifpdf

 \fi

-In Fig. \ref{fig:band_conductivity} we illustrate the main features of $E_z=0$ systems by plotting the bandstructure and the frequency dependent longitudinal and Hall optical conductivities ($\sigma_{xx}(\omega)$ and $\sigma_{xy}(\omega)$) of antiferromagnetic MnBi$_2$Te$_4$ thin films with septuple-layer numbers $N=4$ and $N=5$ (The optical conductivities for other antiferromagnetic thin films as shown in Fig. S1 of the supplemental material \cite{SI}).
-The ground states for $N=4$ and other even $N$ films are referred as axion insulators in the literature, and have similar conductivities.
+In Fig. \ref{fig:band_conductivity} we illustrate the main features of $\mathcal{E}_z=0$ systems by plotting the bandstructure and the frequency-dependent longitudinal and Hall optical conductivities ($\sigma_{xx}(\omega)$ and $\sigma_{xy}(\omega)$) of antiferromagnetic MnBi$_2$Te$_4$ thin films with septuple-layer numbers $N=4$ and $N=5$ (The optical conductivities for other antiferromagnetic thin films as shown in Fig. \ref{fig:conductivity_AF} of appendix \ref{appendix:optical_sigma}).
+The ground states for $N=4$ and other even $N$ films are referred to as axion insulators in the literature, and have similar conductivities.
 The $N=5$ case is an example of an odd $N$ magnetic configuration that supports a quantum anomalous Hall effect and therefore does not have axion electrodynamics.
-The electronic structure of $N=4$ thin film is invariant under combined time-reversal ($\mathcal{T}$) and inversion ($\mathcal{I}$) symmetry, which leads, via a generalized Kramers theorem, to the doubly degenerate 2D bands \cite{Lei2021_metamagnetism} shown in Fig. \ref{fig:band_conductivity} (a).
+The electronic structure of $N=4$ thin film is invariant under combined time-reversal ($\mathcal{T}$) and inversion ($\mathcal{I}$) symmetry, which leads, via a generalized Kramer's theorem, to the doubly degenerate 2D bands \cite{Lei2021_metamagnetism} shown in Fig. \ref{fig:band_conductivity} (a).
 In this case, as shown in Fig. \ref{fig:band_conductivity} (b), both real (red solid curve) and imaginary (dashed red curve) parts of longitudinal conductivity ($\sigma_{xx}$) approach 0 in the low frequency limit and have interband features at $\approx 50$ meV.
 The Hall conductivity ($\sigma_{xy}$), and therefore both Kerr and Faraday angles, vanish identically over the entire range of frequencies due to $\mathcal{T}\mathcal{I}$ symmetry.
 For thin films with an odd number of layers, there is no $\mathcal{T} \mathcal{I}$ symmetry and the band degeneracy is lifted as shown in Fig. \ref{fig:band_conductivity} (c)).
 Antiferromagnetic MnBi$_2$Te$_4$ thin films with thickness $N>3$ are Chern insulators with Chern number $C = 1$ and therefore have quantized {\em dc} Hall conductivities as shown in Fig. \ref{fig:band_conductivity} (d).
 The gap of the $N=5$ Chern insulator is small ($\sim 20$ meV) because the minimum thickness necessary for Hall quantization is only modestly exceeded \cite{Lei2021_QAH}.